kyleniemeyer/NOMAD-CAMELS/docs/source/doc/programmers_guide/instrument_drivers.md

         self.config['Source_Type'] = "Voltage"
         self.config['Sweep_Hysteresis'] = False

-# This adds a simple GUI of the configuration settings that you add below.
+"""This adds a simple GUI of the configuration settings that you add below.
-# This way you do NOT need to write our own GUI for the instrument settings.
+This way you do NOT need to write our own GUI for the instrument settings.
-# This can be used for simple instruments with only a few settings.
+This can be used for simple instruments with only a few settings.
-# For more complicated instruments (with e.g. multiple channels) it might be necessary to write a more advanced GUI
+For more complicated instruments (with e.g. multiple channels) it might be necessary to write a more advanced GUI""" class subclass_config(device_class.Simple_Config):
-class subclass_config(device_class.Simple_Config):
     def __init__(self, parent=None, data='', settings_dict=None,
                  config_dict=None, ioc_dict=None, additional_info=None):